 Is Government Decentralization a Good Approach for Countries with Low Literacy Rates?

-This is a question that many development policy advisors struggle with when making suggestions that could improve human development in low and middle income countries.
-The assumption is that handing over government responsibility to poorly educated local authorities is a sure recipe for disaster.
-However, before we dive into arguing about the advantages or disadvantages … More Is Government Decentralization a Good Approach for Countries with Low Literacy Rates?
+This question often challenges many development policy advisors when they suggest ways to improve human development in low- and middle-income countries.
+The common belief is that transferring government responsibilities to poorly educated local authorities is likely to lead to failure.
+However, before discussing the pros and cons of this approach, it is important to define … More Is Government Decentralization a Good Approach for Countries with Low Literacy Rates?

 More Education = Less Terrorism?
 Studying the Complex Relationship Between Terrorism and Education